 IRS Circular 230 Notice: Pursuant to relevant U.S. Treasury regulations, we inform you that any tax advice contained in this communication is not intended to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or (ii) promoting, marketing or recommending to another party any transaction of matter addressed herein.

 ABOUT THE AUTHOR

-Michael M. Mariani is responsible for the Trust and Estate Administration departments at Fiduciary Trust.
+Michael is responsible for the Estate Administration department at Fiduciary Trust.
 He is also an Adjunct Professor at St. John's University School of Law and has lectured and written articles on numerous trusts and estates topics.

 Please complete the form below, and we will be happy to mail you a copy.